Copenhagen Amber Museum: Museum collection

 One of the main attractions of the museum is the collection of more than 100 pieces of amber with inclusions of insects and plants.
-Magnifying glasses, enables the visitor to observe the more than 30 million year-old insects and plants closely.
+Magnifying glasses enable the visitor to observe the more than 30 million year-old insects and plants closely.
 Copenhagen Amber Museum also presents its visitors to the world's largest piece of amber, which weighs 47.5 kg.

 Denmark’s biggest amber find in modern times can be found in the Copenhagen Amber Museum.
 In June 2010, a Danish fisherman caught one of Denmark’s largest pieces of amber ever found.
 He caught the piece in his net on a fishing trip far out to sea.
 He found it hard to believe his own eyes when he pulled in his net that June morning, for in the net lay the biggest piece of amber he had ever found.
 The amber rock weighed 4,125 gr., and was the largest piece of amber found in Denmark since 1767.